andersensam/mnist-neural-network-c/README.md

 ### *MNIST_Images.c*

-A data type created to store the MNIST images in `float` format, wrapping inside a `floatMatrix`.
+A data type created to store the MNIST images in `float` format, wrapping inside a `FloatMatrix`.
 It also handles importing the dataset.

 ### *MNIST_Labels.c*